Szcnorya/Guess/README.md

 # Say and Guess

 ## Gameplay
-'Say and Guess' is a multiplayer game where one of the players is blinded and all other players are given the same word.
-The other players is called watcher and the sole blind player is called guesser.
+'Say and Guess' is a multiplayer game where one of the players is blinded and all the other players are given view of a shared word.
+The other players are called "watcher" and the sole blind player is called "guesser".

-The watchers need to hint the guesser without explicitly say any part of the word.
-The guesser need to use their hints to guess what the underlieing word is.
-Also, a timelimit is set for each guess to make the gameflow fluent.
-Everytime the guesser made a right guess, he got one point.
-Also, the guess could choose to pass this word and move on before the timelimit end.
-The goal is to reach the maximum point as possible.
+The watchers need to hint the guesser without explicitly refer to any part of the hidden word.
+The guesser need to use hints and imagination to guess what the hidden word is.
+Also, a timelimit is set for each word to make the gameflow smooth(in case that one word can not get through and the game struck).
+Every times the guesser makes a right guess, he gets one point.
+Also, the guesser could choose to skip word and move on regardless of the timelimit.
+The goal of the guesser is to gain as much point as possible.

-It is recommendded to have a sideway voice chating software to help the game.
-Audio chating feature is not considered worth to implemented in this game.
+It is recommendded to have a group voice chating software to help the game.
+Audio chating feature is not considered to be implemented so far.

 ## Dependency
 * Node.js